End-to-End Probabilistic Framework for Learning with Hard Constraints: : A Unified Probabilistic Optimization Framework

 \subsubsection{Nonlinear Equality Constraints}

-For nonlinear equality constraints, \(h(u) = 0\), we can no longer derive the exact closed-form expression for the solution.
+For nonlinear equality constraints, \(h(\hat u) = 0\), we can no longer derive the exact closed-form expression for the solution.
 Instead, we can provide an expression which is satisfied by the optimal solution.
+In particular, we approximate the parameter-level projection at training time.
 This can then be solved for the posterior mean $\hat \mu = u^*(\mu)$ in \cref{eqn:prob+proj_layer} with the nonlinear transformation $\mathcal{T}(\mu) = u^*(\mu)$ with iterative optimization methods, e.g., Newton's Method.
 (We can then compute the posterior covariance $\hat \Sigma$ in \cref{eqn:prob+proj_layer} by estimating the Jacobian $J_{\mathcal{T}}(\mu)$ by differentiating the nonlinear equations $u^*(z) = z - Q^{-1} \nabla h(u^*(z))^\top \lambda\, ,\ h(u^*(z))=0$ with respect to $z$ via the implicit function theorem \citep{blondel2022efficient}, and evaluating it at $\mu$.
-See \citet{gouldDeep2021} for an extensive review to compute the derivatives of optimization programs.)
-The equations satisfied by the exact solution are given in the following proposition, the proof of which is given in \cref{subsec:nonlinear_eq_constraints}.
+(See \cref{subsec:nonlinear_eq_constraints}.)
+At inference, we project each sample exactly with our custom, batched optimization solver to ensure strict constraint feasibility.